Clinical Trials

 • Principal Investigator:

-We are looking for HIV-negative individuals 18 to 60 years old who are interested in learning more about HIV prevention research studies.
-We will ask you to complete a brief questionnaire to find out if we can schedule you for a one-on-one, 1.5-hour education visit to learn about the research we do.
-The education visit will help you decide if you want to participate in one of our studies.
-You will be compensated for the visit.
+We are looking for individuals over 18 years old who are interested in learning more about COVID-19 prevention research studies.
+We will ask you to complete a brief questionnaire to find out if you may be eligible for one of our studies.
+We can then schedule a phone call, teleconference, or in-person education visit so you can learn about the research we do and decide if you want to participate in one of our studies.
 Your responses to this questionnaire will be kept strictly confidential.

 • Principal Investigator: